How to Maintain a Strong Company Culture in a Remote Work Environment

 Employees hate it.
 Focus on flexibility.

 How does AchieveIt live this?
 While we have regularly scheduled team meetings and commitments to customers and prospects that require some semblance of regular hours, we always encourage flexibility.
-Strong communication amongst teams and a commitment to personal accountability drives results more than working 9 to 5.
-It’s regular to see Slack messages and statuses when team members take a mid-day break to walk the dog, workout, or take a mental break.
+Strong communication amongst teams and a commitment to personal accountability drive results in more than working 9 to 5.
+It’s regular to see Slack messages and statuses when team members take a mid-day break to walk the dog, work out, or take a mental break.

 Find New Ways to Connect Employees